fetchai/agents-aea/docs/quickstart.md

     - Windows users: install <a href="https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019" target="_blank">tools for Visual Studio</a>.

-### Option 2: Using an automated install script
+### Option 2: Using an 'Automated Install' Script

 We provide a script to automatically install all framework dependencies and the framework itself.
 This means that if you follow this option, you can skip the <a href="../quickstart#installation">installation step</a> that comes later on this page.

-??? note "Automated install script approach:"
+??? note "The 'Automated install' script approach:"
-    On MacOS or Ubuntu run the following commands to download and install:
+    On macOS or Ubuntu run the following commands to download and install:

     ``` bash
     curl https://raw.githubusercontent.com/fetchai/agents-aea/main/scripts/install.sh --output install.sh
     chmod +x install.sh